 The following steps generally outline the development of a window shade program from its inception.

 - Based on a customers RFQ or RFP (Request for Quotation, Request for Proposal), computer models are created using data from the Technical Section of the RFQ/RFP.
-The models are created using Catia, Rhinoceros or Auto-CAD, depending on program specifications.
+The models are created using Solidworks, Catia, or Auto-CAD, depending on program specifications.
 These models are compiled into an in-house presentation (PDR).
 This presentation outlines geometry, mechanical components, method of installation into aircraft, and other elements specific to the requirements of the program.

 - Management, Design and Sales develop preliminary pricing and scheduling based on an internal Preliminary Design Review (PDR).